-In our experience, project communication plan works best and is the easiest to follow as a spreadsheet.
-But if you really aren’t friends with different spreadsheets, feel free to create a form that works with you and your team.
+In our experience, a project communication plan works best.
+And it is as easy to follow as a spreadsheet.
+But if you really aren’t friends with project management spreadsheets, feel free to create a form that works with you and your team.

 Think about the general strategy that you are going to take with the communication plan.
 Do you want to increase communication with it?
 Do you need to keep stakeholders (for example investors or clients) informed?